 Once you have points in your account, you may schedule online classes.
 For each hour of class that you schedule, one point will be deducted.
 Unused points do not expire.

-Currently, online classes are offered Monday through Friday, beginning each hour from 1PM to 6PM Guatemala time, and Saturday from 8AM to 6PM.
+Currently, online classes are offered Monday through Saturday, beginning each hour from 2PM to 8PM Guatemala time.
 Guatemala time is the same as

-US Central Standard time or US Mountain Daylight Savings time.
+US Central Standard time.
 For convenience in scheduling, class times are shown in both your local timezone and in Guatemala time.
 If you wish to

 class timeslot is already full it will not be shown.